EC528-Fall-2023/ChRIS/README.md

 ## 1. Vision and Goals Of The Project

 The ultimate vision of this project is to transform ChRIS, a container scheduler for complex medical analysis tasks, into a highly observable and data-driven medical analysis platform, while maintaining simplicity for end users.
-We plan to implement an observability stack for monitoring metrics about the ChRIS system such as CPU utilization for system admins maintaining the system in real-time, and metrics about the performance of individual ChRIS plugins for end users.
+We plan to implement an observability stack for monitoring metrics about the ChRIS system such as CPU utilization for system admins maintaining the system in real-time, as well as metrics about the performance of individual ChRIS plugins.
+We are also planning on implementing visualizations for traces of the ChRIS system to track the source of a current issue ChRIS has with overhead delays.
 We will also test deploying ChRIS to the New England Research Cloud (NERC) with the observability stack.

 High-Level Goals for improving ChRIS include: